Code-Institute-Submissions/PortfolioUCD/README.md

 ### Navbar

-1.(i) Try to highlight the icons on the emblem to verify to the user where the user wants to navigate to
+1. (i) Try to highlight the icons on the emblem to verify to the user where the user wants to navigate to

-(ii) Try to click on the icons to verify that when clicking on the icon changes to blue to show the icon has been clicked.
+1. (ii) Try to click on the icons to verify that when clicking on the icon changes to blue to show the icon has been clicked.

-(iii) Try to click on an icon to verify that the navbar will take the user to the page requested.
+1. (iii) Try to click on an icon to verify that the navbar will take the user to the page requested.

 ### Footer
 (i)The footer remains at the bottom of the page at all times